chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 this allows the interactive view to keep the same functionalities as before as well as add the new feature of layering.

-We followed the same approach as the team did when they implemented the interactive view, which was via inheritance, to build our.
+We followed the same approach as the provider did when they implemented the interactive view, which was via inheritance, to build our.
 We used the square design pattern to add the new feature of adding shapes to the currently playing animation.
 We created a new extending interface and a new class that implemented this new interface while extending the previous implementation of